 Elizabeth grew up in LaPlace, Louisiana, and earned her B.A in English from The University of New Orleans.
-In May 2019, she graduated with an M.F.A from The University of Alabama after defending herthesis, What Opens and Exits and Stitches Shut: A Memoir under the direction of Michael Martone.
+In May 2019, she graduated with an M.F.A from The University of Alabama after defending her thesis, What Opens and Exits and Stitches Shut: A Memoir under the direction of Michael Martone.

 At Black Warrior Review, the oldest graduate-student run literary journal in the country, Elizabeth was an assistant editor in poetry and creative nonfiction between 2015 and 2017, then held the position of Nonfiction Editor in 2018.
 She helped produce Fall/Winter Volume 45.1 and Spring/Summer Volume 45.2.

 Since 2017, Elizabeth has performed as half of an improvisatory sound duo with percussionist and composer Justin Greene.
 Theriot and Greene have performed in Alabama, Tennessee, Kentucky, Ohio, Ontario, and most recently at the 2019 Percussive Arts Society International Convention in Indianapolis, IN.
-The duo collaborates on text scores and other compositions, and consider the intersections between spoken word and experimental sound as they explore queer frameworks of interrogation.

 Tuscaloosa Public Library, 2018